sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 ```
 ## 3. Composite

 The composite design pattern allows for the creation of objects with properties that are primitive items or a collection of objects.
 Imagine a tree like structure, where you have single objects (leaf nodes) or groups of objects (branches).
-The composite desgin pattern allows you to create this type of structure and be able to perform operations on each level in a consistent manner.
+The composite design pattern allows you to create this type of structure and be able to perform operations on each level in a consistent manner.

 ## 3.1 Components of the Composite